koaning/spacy-report/readme.md

 python -m http.server --directory reports PORT
 ```

-This will generate a folder, typically called "reports", that contains a full
+This will generate a folder, "reports" by default, that contains a full
 dashboard for the trained spaCy model found in `training/model-best`.

 The CLI has a few configurable settings: